Earth Day: The "Earth Day" name

 The ad was a huge success.
 Overnight, "Earth Day" became the almost-universally-used name for the upcoming event.
 The ad generated more than enough revenue to repay its cost, and thousands of potential organizers sent in their names and addresses along with their checks.
 In future months, magazines and alternative newspapers ran the ad for free, generating still more names and more financial support.
 The national office started using Environmental Action, rather than Environmental Teach-in, on its letterhead and publications to promote Earth Day.

 At this point, Hayes made a far-reaching decision.
 In those early days, it would have been easy to obtain trademark protection for Earth Day and force compliance with a set of standards by anyone using it.
 Hayes decided, however, that he wanted the name to be broadly used by anyone who planned to focus on environmental issues that spring.

-Although "Earth Day" swiftly replaced Environmental Teach-in, the second problem proved more complicated.
-College activists, for the most part, viewed anything other than ending the war as a distraction.
-A majority of the Earth Day staff had cut their teeth as organizers against the war and saw no conflict.
-The war appeared to be winding down, and they felt it was prudent to start paying attention to the far more profound changes needed to produce a healthy, sustainable America.
-But time was short, and college activists were not responding.

-Hayes spent a day reviewing the letters Senator Nelson had received and discovered that very few were from college students.
-Most were from women who appeared to be college-educated homemakers who wanted to do something to improve the world for their children.
-Another large share was from K–12 teachers.